 Walking isn’t enough

-Baby Boomers are staying active and even running marathons so it’s important to find something that’s right for you and your individual body.
-That’s why I put together a list of online exercise programs you can do in the comfort of your home.
+Seniors are staying active and even running marathons so it’s important to find something that’s right for you and your individual body.
+But if you prefer to exercise in the comfort of your own home you will love this list of online exercise programs.

 The best online exercise programs for women over 50

-These are programs online that are appropriate and safe for active Baby Boomer women.
+These fitness programs are appropriate and safe for active women over 50.
 If you want to get rid of middle-age spread, flabby arms, and all the bulges you see when you look in the mirror (especially in stores with scary lighting) what do you have to lose?

 Debra Atkinson is the founder of the website Flipping 50.
 She’s been featured on numerous media outlets like The Huffington Post, Prevention, Living Better 50, to name a few.
-She also has an online TV channel called Flipping 50 TV where you can find her workout videos.
+She also has exercise videos for women over 50 on her YouTube TV channel called Flipping 50 TV.

 Her main focus is strength training and she shows you how to do it in a way that’s safe and effective.
 She likes to work with a combination of light to heavy weights because each type has its own set of benefits.
 Do you have an issue with belly fat?
 Debra’s a fabulous resource to get rid of it forever.

 Tami Peavy has a website called PracticalTherapy4u.com.
 She is a well-known physical therapist who has been featured on NBC and The Today Show.
-Her focus is on posture decline and believes it’s important to strengthen your “muscle of balance.” (otherwise known as your butt) Her exercises are designed to help prevent falls, which can be devastating when you’re over 50.
+Her online exercises for seniors focus on posture decline and she believes it’s important to strengthen your “muscle of balance.” (otherwise known as your butt) Her exercises are designed to help prevent falls, which can be devastating when you’re over 50.

 You will also find tips and exercises for sciatica, injuries, neck pain, plantar fasciitis, and carpal tunnel.

-Lori Michiel has a series of online exercises for seniors to help you stretch, improve your range of motion, strengthen your muscles, and reduce pain.
-She’s a Brooklyn born Baby Boomer who lives in Los Angeles and works with seniors.
+Lori Michiel has a series of online exercises for seniors that will help you stretch, improve your range of motion, strengthen your muscles, and reduce pain.
+She’s a Brooklyn-born woman over 60 who lives in Los Angeles and works with seniors.
 She designs individual and group exercise routines for those dealing with Parkinson’s, arthritis, osteoporosis, Alzheimer’s disease, and dementia.

-One of the most important types of exercises we can do after the age of 50 is Tai Chi because it focuses on balance and mobility.
-It’s meditative and practiced regularly by Asian cultures.
-Discover Tai Chi For Balance and Mobility Scott Cole Wellness Series available on Amazon is gentle and easy to follow.
-It will teach you how to control your breath and includes stretching and chair exercises.
+One of the most effective exercises for seniors is Tai Chi because it focuses on balance and mobility.
+It’s a form of meditation as well and is practiced regularly by Asian cultures.
+Discover Tai Chi For Balance and Mobility Scott Cole Wellness Series is available on Amazon and is gentle and easy to follow.
+It includes breathing, stretching, and chair exercises.
 Scott Cole has been featured in over 500 publications and on TV in shows like Regis and Kelly, CNN Headline News, The View, The Doctors, Food Network, and more.

-Susan Jacobson and her mother have put together a website for women over 50 that offers simple online ballet-based movement exercises via video that can be done at home.
-It doesn’t matter what your fitness level is or experience with ballet.
+Susan Jacobson and her mother teach simple online ballet-based movement exercises that can be done at home.
+It doesn’t matter what your fitness level is or your experience with ballet.
 She guides her 74-year old mother in a series of videos which has helped her improve her fitness both physically and mentally.
 I love this!
 Visit their website here.

 This site is an online platform for those looking for a more intelligent workout with a Pilates and Integrated Movement foundation.
 From pelvic floor health, chronic pain management to injury recovery and prevention, Melanie McGray, the creator of NBO, will guide you with expert experience into feeling more like yourself with safe and effective exercises.
 Better function, fluidity, and form.